Skip to Content

 Hearing loss can make you feel less capable and more dependent on others.
 If you're missing important information at work, struggling to hear announcements in public places, or finding telephone conversations increasingly difficult, it chips away at your confidence and sense of independence.

-This isn't meant to alarm you, but rather to emphasise why addressing hearing loss sooner rather than later matters for your long-term mental and cognitive health.
+This isn't meant to scare you; it's just to stress how important it is to deal with hearing loss as soon as possible for your long-term mental and cognitive health.

 Anxiety and depression